 Transition from Children’s to Adult Diabetes Services

-- Specific local protocols should be agreed for transferring young people with Type 1 diabetes from paediatric to adult services (see Tayside Transition Arrangements for Managing the Transition from Children’s to Young Adult/Adult Diabetes Services)
+- Agree specific local protocols for transferring young people with diabetes from paediatric to adult services [2004, amended 2015]

-- The age of transfer to the adult service should depend on the individual’s physical development and emotional maturity, and local circumstances.
+- Base the decision on when a young person should transfer to the adult service on their physical development and emotional maturity, and on local circumstances [2004, amended 2015]

-- Transition from the paediatric service should occur at a time of relative stability in the individual’s health and should be coordinated with other life transitions.
+- Ensure that transition from the paediatric service occurs at a time of relative stability in the young person's health, and that it is coordinated with other life transitions [2004, amended 2015]

-- Young people with Type 1 diabetes who are preparing for transition to adult services should be informed that some aspects of diabetes care will change at transition.
-The main changes relate to targets for short-term glycaemic control and screening for complications.
+- Explain to young people with type 1 diabetes who are preparing for transition to adult services that some aspects of diabetes care will change [2004, amended 2015]

 Transition Services in Tayside

-- Each patient will require to be assessed on an individual basis to consider his or her readiness to transfer from one service to another.
+- Each patient will require to be assessed on an individual basis to consider their readiness to transfer from one service to another

-- Prior to transferring to the Young Adult Clinic patients should be given the leaflet “What happens at the Young Adult Clinic (currently under development) to help familiarise them with the differences in the Young Adult Clinic.
+- Prior to transferring to the Young Adult Clinic patients should be given the Patient Type 1 Diabetes Information and Resource leaflet

 Children’s

-- 1st and 3rd Wednesday of the month 1pm-5pm, Perth Royal Infirmary
+- 1st Wednesday of the month in the morning Perth Royal Infirmary

-- 4th Wednesday of the month 1-5pm, St Andrew’s Memorial Hospital
+- 1st Wednesday of the month in the morning, Ninewells Hospital

 |